executablebooks/write_ups/blog_post.md

 way in which the notebooks are stored.
 For example, it should be possible for developers to write plugins that connect notebooks with local filesystems, cloud storage, or a database.
-This will be a generically-useful tool that we will utilize as a part of the build, but also aim to be useful across many other projects as well.
+This will be a generically-useful tool that we will utilize as a part of the build, but also intend to be useful across many other projects as well.

 Once notebooks are stored in a cache, we also wish to execute their code and